FluidServer/server/README.md

 Sending a request to `/api/product/1` will return the product data in this format:
 `Name|Price|Type (UN/KG)|Controlled (for pharmacies)`.

-If you want to host in a port different than the default `1618`, just run fluid server with the argument `--port` or `-p` and your port.
+If you want to host in a port different than the default `1618`, just run FluidServer with the argument `--port` or `-p` and your port.
 However, using ports below 1024 are not recommended as those ports are considered "privileged ports" and require root to use.

 # Integration
 If you are a developer of a POS-system then you can easily integrate FluidServer by reading the [documentation](/docslinkhere).